PAY RANGE: 16

 Responds to emergency calls of fallen trees on roadways, homes or cars; uses power saws to remove limbs from trees; recommends to arborist whether a maintenance crew should be dispatched to the scene.

-Reviews landscape plans and recommends plantings to be preserved; inspects contractor work in progress to insure services are performed in accordance with City ordinances and regulations and Park standards; reinspects plantings to ascertain success of transplants.
+Reviews landscape plans and recommends plantings to be preserved; inspects contractor work in progress to insure services are performed in accordance with City ordinances and regulations and departmental standards; reinspects plantings to ascertain success of transplants.

 NATURAL RESOURCES SPECIALTY